 Expedited Program Viability Review

-Click here for a list of programs undergoing Expedited Program Viability Review due to the archival of required courses, making the degree or certificate program no longer feasible.
+There are currently no programs undergoing Expedited Program Viability Review, due to the archival of required courses, making the degree or certificate program no longer feasible.

 Beginning in 2012, the College created and fully implemented a policy for Expedited Program Viability Review for instances when a degree or certificate programs is no longer feasible because a required course has been archived.
 Through this process, several programs instituted appropriate modifications while three were approved program discontinuance.
 With this ongoing policy, the college better ensures the integrity of all programs offered to students.

 - Program Discontinuance Request before LACCD Board's Institutional Effectiveness and Student Success Committee, August 21, 2013